sbrl/twitter-academic-downloader/README.md

 ### Why can't I download data without anonymising it?
 It was determined by the ethics panel at my University that all social media data downloaded *must* be completely anonymised.
 To accomplish this and ensure there's no trace of data that hasn't yet been anonymised on disk, twitter-academic-downloader anonymises data before writing it to disk.

+Please don't ask me to add a feature to bypass the anonymisation.
+Such requests will not be considered, and any pull requests implementing this will unfortunately be closed with being merged.

 ## Analysing the data
 Useful commands and quick Bash one-liners.
 It is recommended that you are confident with Bash to use this section.
 If you aren't, please skip this section and continue reading the useful links,  contributing, and licence sections.